All Episodes

 I love how they lecture him.

-We support negotiations, but you know, you legitimized him.
+We support negotiations, but, you know, you legitimized him.

-Oh, legitimized him to get back, let's see, hostages and remains from the 1950s of American heroes.
+Let's see, hostages and remains from the 1950s of American heroes.

 And the Democrats, Michael Cohn, let's not fund the wall.

-Um, amazing times we are living in.
+Amazing times we are living in.

-Just like everything with the Green New Deal, this reckless, extreme, radical new democratic socialist party.
+Just like everything with the Green New Deal, this reckless, extreme, radical new Democratic Socialist Party.

-It's not gonna work well for them.
+It's not going to work well for them.

 I had a Mark Penn on Hannity last night.

-I mean, Mark Penn was Clinton's polster.
+I mean, Mark Penn was Clinton's pollster.

 Mark Penn understood he and Dick Morris, you know, after the shellacking they got in the first midterms after Hillary care failed.

-Uh then all of a sudden, Newt Gingrich is elected in 94.
+Then all of a sudden, Newt Gingrich is elected in 94.

 Republicans in power in Congress for the first time in 40 years.

-The Bill Clinton that was pushing socialism and Hillary care, all of a sudden said the era of big government is over, end of welfare as we know it.
+The Bill Clinton that was pushing socialism and Hillary care all of a sudden said the era of big government is over.

-Um that's not happening here.
+That's not happening here.

-They they think Obama wasn't radical enough.
+They think Obama wasn't radical enough.

 That's how extreme.